Circuit de la Sarthe: Track modifications

 In 1979, due to the construction of a new public road, the profile of "Tertre Rouge" had to be changed.
 This redesign led to a faster double-apex corner and saw the removal of the second Dunlop Bridge.
 In 1986, construction of a new roundabout at the Mulsanne corner demanded the addition a new portion of track in order to avoid the roundabout.
-This created a right hand kink prior to Mulsanne corner.
+This created a right hand kink before Mulsanne corner.
 In 1987, a chicane was added to the very fast Dunlop curve, where cars would go under the Dunlop bridge at 180 mph.
 Now they would be slowed to 110 mph.

 Le Mans was most famous for its 6 km long straight, called Ligne Droite des Hunaudières, a part of the route départementale (for the Sarthe département) D338 (formerly Route Nationale N138).
 As the Hunaudières leads to the village of Mulsanne, it is often called the Mulsanne Straight in English, even though the proper Route du Mulsanne is the one from or to Arnage.

 After exiting the Tertre Rouge corner, cars spent almost half of the lap at full throttle, before braking for Mulsanne Corner.
 The Porsche 917 long tail, used from 1969 to 1971, had reached 362 km/h.
 After engine size was limited, the top speed dropped until powerful turbo engines were allowed, like in the 1978 Porsche 935, which was clocked at 367 km/h.
 Speeds on the straight by the Group C prototypes reached over 400 km/h during the late 1980s.
 At the beginning of the 1988 24 Hours of Le Mans race, Roger Dorchy driving for Welter Racing in a "Project 400" car, which sacrificed reliability for speed, was clocked by radar travelling at 407 km/h.
 Jean-Louis Lafosse and Jo Gartner would ultimately suffer from fatal high speed accidents in 1981 and 1986, respectively, leading to concerns with the growing speeds on the 3.7 mi straight.